-Known as the ‘Pearl of the Orient’, moving to Hong Kong puts you at the forefront of one of the world’s major financial centres and the fourth most densely populated country.
+Known as the ‘Pearl of the Orient’ it’s not just the picturesque views that may attract you to Hong Kong.
+Moving to Hong Kong puts you at the forefront of one of the world’s major financial centres and the fourth most densely populated country.

 Hong Kong is a vibrant city with a blend of Chinese and Western influences.
 Once a British colony, Hong Kong has lived as a special administrative region of China since 1997 under the ‘one country, two systems’ principal.
 Thus, it is politically and economically independent from China.

 Hong Kong is known for its tall skyscrapers and active nightlife, yet you can also find plenty of green spaces and mountains like Victoria Peak.
 Weather here is generally warm all year long, making it an ideal place to enjoy the outdoors.
 With such a great, inexpensive transport, you can easily move around Hong Kong exploring its ancient Buddhist temples, busy harbour and more.

 Accommodation in Hong Kong tends to be small and quite expensive.
 The closer you are to the city centre or the newer the building, the higher the price.
 You can choose to either lease or buy a flat or house, depending on your needs.

 There are various real estate agents in Hong Kong.
 Some handle luxurious properties while others dedicate themselves to budget-friendly places.
 Some local agents are limited to certain areas.
 Usually people work with multiple agents to find the best ones.

 Hong Kong’s education system can be categorised, in general, into three main types of schools: government schools, aided schools and private schools.
 Government and aided schools are free and private receive financial assistance from the government.

 Children must attend primary school once they reach the age of 6 and must complete secondary school before the age of 19.